HECS 2026: The 20% Debt Cut, June Indexation & New Repayments Explained

 Myth: I’ll get a refund if my repayments exceeded the 20% cut amount

 No. The 20% reduction applies to the balance, not to past repayments.
-If you’ve already cleared your debt, there’s nothing to reduce.
+If you’ve already cleared your debt, there’s nothing left to reduce.

 Frequently asked questions